Convergence Analysis of Distributed Optimization: A Dissipativity Framework: Distributed Optimization

 \subsection{Problem Formulation}

-We are interested in proving convergence of such distributed algorithms.
+We are interested in proving the convergence of such distributed algorithms.
 In the language of dynamical systems, that translates to the existence of a fixed point and asymptotic stability of the system.
 Namely, the interconnected system should have a unique fixed point that corresponds to the solution of the optimization problem.
 Satisfaction of the consensus constraint requires $y^*_1=y^*_2=\dots = y^*_N$, while optimality conditions depend on the choice of oracles.
-As an important example, for gradient-based methods with convex cost functions,

-guarantees optimality at the fixed point.
+As an important example, for gradient-based methods with convex cost functions, $w^*_1 + w^*_2 + \dots + w^*_N = 0$ guarantees optimality at the fixed point.
 In the sequel, we assume that the algorithms at hand have the correct fixed points.

 We view the problem of convergence through the lens of contraction theory, that is, by investigating the evolution of the distance between pairs of trajectories.
-To this end, we introduce the notation $\Delta x = x^1 - x^2$ for the difference between two trajectories and call $\Delta x$ an incremental trajectory.
+To this end, we introduce the notation $\Delta x = x^1 - x^2$ for the difference between two trajectories and call $\Delta x$ an \textit{incremental trajectory}.
 We consider the following notion of contraction. \begin{definition} Let $\gamma \in (0,1)$.
 An autonomous discrete-time dynamical system $\Sigma$ with state $x\in\mathbb{R}^n$ is said to be nonexpansive, contractive, or exponentially contractive if there exists a positive definite quadratic function $V:\mathbb{R}^n \to \mathbb{R}$ such that, for any incremental trajectory $\Delta x \neq 0$, we have

 respectively.
-The function $V$ is called a contraction metric, and $\gamma$ is called a contraction rate. \end{definition} For a comprehensive overview of contraction theory, including more general contraction metrics, see \cite{Bullo_2022}.
+The function $V$ is called a contraction metric, and $\gamma$ is called a contraction rate. \end{definition}

+For a comprehensive overview of contraction theory, including more general contraction metrics, see \cite{Bullo_2022}.
 A particularly important observation is that if a system has a fixed point, then (exponential) contraction gives asymptotic stability.
 Moreover, it follows that the fixed point is unique.
 Exponential contraction with rate $\gamma$ also implies that the worst-case error decreases proportionally to $\gamma^k$.
 This is often called \textit{linear convergence} in the optimization literature.

 In what follows, we develop an approach to check whether the interconnection of systems of the form \eqref{eq:sigma} coupled by $u=My$ is contractive for a specific class of oracles.